Norway Packing List

 I brought several sweaters from Everlane, like this simple soft wool knit, this thick wool tunic and this cashmere pullover.
 If you don’t already own some, it can be hard to find well made sweaters these days with such a high percentage of wool.

 I looked all over the usual high street stores (Zara, H&M, Mango, etc) and unfortunately knitwear from these stores is thinner, with virtually no wool content.
+Most of it is polyester or nylon – stay away from synthetics as they won’t insulate you at all.

 Norwegian sweaters are very popular as well – these are typically 100% wool and have a thick, heavy weight to them.
 I love the traditional Nordic patterns too!
 They’re a little harder to find in the US, but you can buy second-hand on Ebay.Buy New: Dale of Norway, Devold and Kari Traa Buy Vintage: Dale of Norway, Devold and Kari Traa